“Can dogs eat bread?” is a frequently asked question.

 Yes.
 Provided that the bread is only fed in moderation.

 Can dogs eat bread with other ingredients?

-This depends on the type of ingredient involved.
-Banana bread for instance is good but chocolate bread, not at all!
+This depends on the type of ingredients involved.
+Banana bread for instance is good but chocolate bread is not at all.

 Can dogs eat bread as a filler diet often?